IanAragonSaenz/Stuff-Trading-App/README.md

 * The feed should have infinite scrolling.
 * The user can refresh the feed.
 * The users can message each other.
-* User can change his name.
-* User can change his password.
 * User can see the chats and messages.
 * The user can post an image.
 * The user can add map location to the post.
 * User should display the relative timestamp for each message "8m", "7h"
 * User should display the relative timestamp for each post "8m", "7h"
 * Your app incorporates an external library to add visual polish.
-* Your app contains at least one more complex algorithm (talk with your manager).

 **Optional Nice-to-have Stories**